ScottXiong/scott_English/files/suggestion1.md

 - Enclosed please find the packaging kick off form of PC Accessory, could you check the details and pass it to relevant team so that we can start the packaging process?
 - Let me know if you have any question.
+- Note: Please provide the color information for the color swatch.